Size matters, but not in the way you might think.

 What size amethyst cluster should I buy for my living room?

-For living rooms, medium (4–5 lbs) to large (10–12.5 lbs) clusters work best on coffee tables, consoles, or pedestals.
+For living rooms, medium (4 to 5 lbs) to large (10 to 12.5 lbs) clusters work best on coffee tables, consoles, or pedestals.
 Choose a size proportional to your furniture scale and allow surrounding negative space for visual balance.

 How much does a quality amethyst cluster cost?

 Pricing varies by size, origin, and quality.
-Hand-size Uruguay amethyst clusters (2–3 lbs) offer accessible entry points, medium pieces (4–5 lbs) provide substantial presence, and large clusters (10+ lbs) represent significant investments depending on formation and rarity.
+Hand-size Uruguay amethyst clusters (2 to 3 lbs) offer accessible entry points, medium pieces (4 to 5 lbs) provide substantial presence, and large clusters (10+ lbs) represent significant investments depending on formation and rarity.

 Is Uruguay amethyst better than Brazilian amethyst?